WarrenWeckesser/numpy-notes/enhancements/gufunc-size-expressions.md

 *Proposal*

-Allow the dimensions in the output of a gufunc signature to be functions of the dimensions of the input parameters.
+Allow some of the dimensions in the shape signature of a gufunc to be functions of other dimensions in the signature.

 *Why?*